choe0914/dagger-development/README.md

 # CONTENT COPYRIGHT INFORMATION

-All digital artwork herein is copyrighted property of Henning Ludvigsen and Hasbro.
+All digital artwork herein except team logo and standard iconography is copyrighted property of Henning Ludvigsen and Hasbro.

 # CONTENT CITATIONS